latolukasz/beeorm-doc/docs/guide/queries_log.md

 engine.EnableQueryDebugCustom(true, true, false)
 ```

-Below you can see example how debug will look like:
+Here is an example of how the debug output looks:

 ![An image](/query_debug_1.png)

 Every query is displayed in two lines.
-First one (with white background) contains these fields:
+The first line (with a white background) contains the following fields:

  * BeeORM logo
  * query source (MySQL, redis, local cache)